s-munro/HTTP-Movies-Assignment/README.md

 #### Deleting A Movie:

-- Add a delete button in the movie component that makes a DELETE request
+- _CHECK_ Add a delete button in the movie component that makes a DELETE request
-- When the call comes back successfully, route the user to `/movies` where they will see the updated movie list without the deleted movie
+- _inprogress_ When the call comes back successfully, route the user to `/movies` where they will see the updated movie list without the deleted movie

 #### Adding A Movie: